 Do you constantly close browser tabs randomly?
 If so, you are definitely not alone.
 I do this all the time – I’ll try to move to another tub google chrome But then hit “X” instead.
 Maybe I’m too happy, or maybe I know Ctrl + Shift + T is behind me.
 This keyboard shortcut is my secret weapon and it has saved me many times more than I care to accept.

 What is Ctrl + Shift + T (or Cmd + Shift + T for Mac users)?
 I would argue that this is one of the most important and useful keyboard shortcuts out there, with Ctrl + Z. In fact, it performs a similar function: eliminating errors.
 In particular, the error of accidentally closing a browser tab or window.
 Ctrl + Shift + T is the easiest way to restore the browser tab that you didn’t mean to exit X.

 Let’s go over how to use it, and all the other ways to recover lost tabs in each browser.
-And don’t miss our listof the And a for you.
+And don’t miss our list The best Windows 11 keyboard shortcutsof the Mac Keyboard Essential Shortcuts And a Google Chrome trick that organizes all your tabs for you.

 Four ways to reopen closed tabs in Google Chrome

 Google Chrome gives you a few options for rebuilding after closing tabs and windows, and depending on your needs, it’s good to know how it all works.
 Note, however, that restoring closed tabs is not an option when searching in the hidden state.